-Today’s Role Model is Yisselda Rhoc.
+Today’s Tech Role Model is Yisselda Rhoc.
+Currently, Yisselda is a software engineer for Def Method, a New York City-based software consultancy.
 Yisselda earned her bachelor’s and master’s degrees in computer science and specialized in artificial intelligence and human-computer interaction.
 On top of this strong foundation, she translates those theoretical fundamentals into tangible products.
-Today, Yisselda is a software engineer for Def Method, a New York City-based software consultancy.
 In her spare time, she also plans events as a committee member for NYC PyLadies.

 What’s your official title and how long have you been in this role?